 Now that you are aware of different types of hair loss, it’s important take this knowledge and choose a style that matches your hair thinning areas.

-Not all hairstyles are equal, some cuts can emphasize your thin or bald patches and make your hair loss obvious.
-While others make it less visually obvious that you’re losing hair.
+Not all hairstyles are equal, some cuts can emphasise your thin or bald patches and make your hair loss obvious.
+While other hairstyles discretely hide the fact that you might thinning or losing your hair.